uber/cassette/README.rst

 Limitations
 ===========

-This package should be considered alpha:
+This package should be considered **alpha**:

 -  Only tested with ``urllib2``
 -  Should not work with ``urllib`` and ``requests``
 -  The format used is not compatible with ``vcr`` or ``vcrpy``
 -  Only tested with Python 2.7
+-  File format may change.

 License
 =======